Vegetarian Diet for a Yogi

 There are countless theories about the ideal, healthy diet.
 How do we know which one to listen to?
 The good news is we need only turn within.
 As we deepen the power of stillness, our intuition raises its volume.
 With each meal, we can observe the effects of certain foods on our mood and energy.
 As we listen, we hear what the body truly needs.
 It then becomes an act of care to respond and nourish the body and soul with those foods that uplift the spirit, sing into the cells and restore the life force.
 Each of us is unique, and the map to our highest destination of health, wealth and happiness lies within.

 There is no sin in eating non-veg, but it is necessary for you to know why Baba gives divine understandings behind this.
-Because ''food creates emotions.
+The saying is true: "Food creates emotions.
 Emotions sponsors thoughts.
 And know that thought is the food of Soul.
 We become what we think''

 ✿ Brahma Bhojan ✿